operations-relay42/iot-producer-simulator-api/assignment/consumer/README.md

 - spring cloud stream because it provides a good abstraction so it makes it easy later to replcae kafka with another platform such as rabbitmq.
 - database and IO operations are blocking however, when it comes to streaming non-blocking is better choice so r2dbc mongo connector has been used which provided by spring mongo reactive library

+Mongo is high-performance document-oriented db as a result t makes it good choice for this kind of data that there is no relation with huge overload

 TODOs :

 - For making an endpoint secure , http basic mechanism has been used which can be improved by jwt token and auth server implementation. please visit this repo of [mine](https://github.com/jedlab/cloud-platform).